raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

 --- task ---

-If they are not already connected, connect the positve lead going to the first Sparkle (Sparkle 0) to the positive output from the Crumble.
-Then connect the negative to negative, and signal 'D' lead to the 'D' terminal of the Crumble
+If they are not already connected, connect the Crumble and battery pack:
++ Use a crocodile clip cable to connect the positve input of the Crumble to the battery pack's positive terminal.
++ Use another crocodile clip cable to connect the negative input of the Crumble to the battery pack's negative terminal.

 ![Connecting leads to the Crumble](images/creatureSparklesBack.png)

 --- /task ---

-That's it.
-Your creature should now be good to go, and ready to be coded!
+Your creature is now ready to be coded!

 ![Fully connected creature](images/creatureSparklesStanding.png)